Colex317/credit_risk_classification/report-template.md

 **Stages of the Machine Learning Process**

-The analysis was conducted through several stages, which are essential in the development of an effective machine-learning model:
+The analysis was conducted through several stages, which are essential in the development of an effective machine-learning model.
 Since the dataset was already preprocessed (cleaned, categorical variables encoded, and numerical features standardized).
 The process started with data splitting.

 1. Data Splitting